coodoo-workhorse/workhorse/README.md

 ### On-Demand / Direct execution
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vestibulum nec elit sapien.
-Sed varius augue finibus ex hendrerit, aliquam porta erat pulvinar.
-Fusce egestas sem ac accumsan vulputate.
-Proin suscipit in sem at tempus.
-Nunc nec nunc tellus.
-Sed at libero sed nunc ornare porttitor a ut orci.
-Integer iaculis mauris sed condimentum imperdiet.
-Maecenas maximus ultrices ipsum pharetra posuere.
-In posuere mauris at diam tempor, quis tristique velit placerat.
-Morbi sodales risus eu condimentum tempor.
-Nam vel sem a metus fermentum consectetur ac et nisl.
+This is the default for most of the fire-and-forget task you have in mind

 #### How to use
-This is the default for most of the fire-and-forget task you have in mind.
 Just call `createExecution()` on your worker instance.
 It returns the ID of the resulting execution so you can log or track it afterwards.

 #### Example
 ```java